moh7afiz90/my-frontend-development-plan/Angular 4/2. Components/README.md

 selector: [app-root] by attribute| `<div app-root><div>`
 selector: '.app-root' by class| `<div class="app-root"><div>`

 *Side note: selecting by Id won't work it's not working by Angular

+### Directives
+- Directives are instruction on the DOM

 ### Objects & Interface